dagster-io/dagster/docs/docs-beta/docs/guides/deployment/kubernetes.md

 ## Step 2: Write and build a Docker image containing your Dagster project
 ### Step 2.1: Write a Dockerfile
-You will need to build a Docker image that contains your Dagster project and all of its dependencies.
-The Dockerfile should copy your Dagster project and the `workspace.yaml` file created in Step 1 into the image and install `dagster`, `dagster-postgres`, and `dagster-k8s`, along with any other libraries your project depends on.
-Finally, ensure that port 80 is exposed.
-This will be used to set up port-forwarding later.
+Next, you'll build a Docker image that contains your Dagster project and all of its dependencies.
+The Dockerfile should:
+1. Copy your Dagster project, including the `workspace.yaml` file created in Step 1, into the image.
+2. Install `dagster`, `dagster-postgres`, and `dagster-k8s`, along with any other libraries your project depends on.
+The example project has a dependency on `pandas` so it's included in the `pip install` in the following example Dockerfile.
+3. Expose port 80, which we'll use to set up port-forwarding later.

 <CodeExample filePath="guides/deployment/kubernetes/Dockerfile" language="docker" title="Example Dockerfile" />

-The example project has a dependency on `pandas` so it's included in the `pip install` command.

 ### Step 2.2: Build and push a Docker image